 The last chapter is SOOOOOO badly designed.
 For one thing, it’s one of the few times all of your soldiers are scattered across the map at different areas.
 It’s also swarming with high-leveled enemies, with reinforcements coming in quickly.
 Want to make it more abominable?
-It’s the only map in the game where locked doors can just suddenly pop up and block your progress.
+It’s the only map in Shadow Dragon and the Blade of Light where locked doors can just suddenly pop up and block your progress.

 Holy hell.
 That last thing is 120% bullshit.
 I played through the entire game where NOTHING resembling that has ever popped up.
 And then you throw in that cheap little mechanic in an attempt to slow down the chapter!
 Fuck whoever came up with that idea!

 Because I can’t rearrange the positions of my soldiers, I have to trick the game so I can have Marth, Abel (level 20 paladin), Cain (level 20 paladin), and Julian (thief with lockpick) in the same group.
 Having Gotoh in the same group is a plus too since he’s a good mage and has access to powerful healing spells.

 Everyone else is cannon fodder.
 Yep, I just went there.
 I took a bunch of soldiers I never use and sacrifice them all for the greater good.
 My objective here is to finish the chapter as fast as possible before the locked doors start popping up and before the enemy reinforcements reach Marth.

 I know it’s a douchey move, but the game doesn’t play fair.
 I mean it, it doesn’t play fair AT ALL.